lammps/lammps/doc/src/pair_dipole.rst

 Restrictions
 """"""""""""

-The *lj/cut/dipole/cut*\ , *lj/cut/dipole/long*\ , and
+The *lj/cut/dipole/cut*\ , *lj/cut/dipole/long*\ , *lj/long/dipole/long*,
-*lj/long/dipole/long* styles are part of the DIPOLE package.
+and lj/sf/dipole/sf* styles are part of the DIPOLE package.
 They are only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.

-The *lj/sf/dipole/sf* style is part of the USER-MISC package.
-It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Using dipole pair styles with *electron* :doc:`units <units>` is not currently supported.

 Related commands
 """"""""""""""""